jbearak/base-container/PERFORMANCE_GUIDE.md

 - Update optimization strategies
 - Share performance insights with team

-This performance guide provides comprehensive strategies for optimizing and monitoring the pak-based R package installation system to achieve maximum performance benefits.
+This performance guide provides comprehensive strategies for optimizing and monitoring the pak-based R package installation system to achieve maximum performance benefits on macOS with Colima.